teivah/100-go-mistakes/docs/89-benchmarks.md

 AtomicStoreInt64-4  5.10ns ± 1%
 ```

-The results are the same: both functions take on average 5.10 nanoseconds to complete.
+The results are the same: both functions take an average of 5.10 nanoseconds to complete.
 We also see the percent variation between the executions of a given benchmark: ± 1%.
 This metric tells us that both benchmarks are stable, giving us more confidence in the computed average results.
 Therefore, instead of concluding that `atomic.StoreInt32` is faster or slower, we can conclude that its execution time is similar to that of `atomic.StoreInt64` for the usage we tested (in a specific Go version on a particular machine).

 In general, we should be cautious about micro-benchmarks.
 Many factors can significantly impact the results and potentially lead to wrong assumptions.
 Increasing the benchmark time or repeating the benchmark executions and computing stats with tools such as `benchstat` can be an efficient way to limit external factors and get more accurate results, leading to better conclusions.